Aleteia logoAleteia logoAleteia

 Read more:

-Why is Pope Francis so devoted to St. Joseph Sleeping and to the Virgin Mary, Untier of Knots?
+Pope Francis’ devotion to St. Joseph Sleeping and Mary Untier of Knots

 The congregation of the Oblates of St. Joseph was founded in 1878 by St. Joseph Marello, bishop of Acqui, Italy.
 The Josephites are dedicated to parish ministry, missionary apostolate, and the education of young people.
 As of 2008, the congregation had 100 houses spread across all the continents, and had 570 members, including 378 priests.